FDI versus R\&amp;D in an endogenous growth model: Conclusion

 \section{Conclusion}

-We have investigated the nexus between FDI, R\&D and growth in a host country by using infinite-horizon optimal growth models.
-According to our results, the very question does not rely on whether or not developing countries should attract inward FDI, but instead on how they implement policies to benefit from FDI spillovers.
-We have proved that FDI can act as a catalyst, helping a host developing country to avoid a middle income trap and potentially attain a higher income.
+We have investigated the nexus between FDI, R\&D, and growth in a host country by using infinite-horizon optimal growth models.
+According to our results, a key question is not whether developing countries should attract inward FDI, but rather how they implement policies to benefit from FDI spillovers.
+We have proved that FDI can act as a catalyst, helping a host developing country avoid a middle-income trap and potentially achieve higher income.
 However, to reach sustained economic growth in the long run, the host country should focus on domestic investment and R\&D.